Burningstone91/smart-home/README.md

 ### Docker Host Services:

 * AppDaemon - For Automations
-* Deconz - To control ZigBee devices through the ConBee Stick
+* DeCONZ - To control ZigBee devices through the ConBee Stick
 * Glances - To monitor the system status of the host
 * Grafana - To visualize sensor data of the house
 * Ha-Dockermon - To monitor and control the docker containers